We Are Voodle

 We know that onboarding is a critical factor to success – particularly when working in a remote environment – and we’re committed to helping you get off to the best possible start!
+We even published a toolkit on how Voodle can make onboarding better!
 Here are some of the things you can expect as a new Voodler:

 Before you arrive: We can’t wait to have you on the team!